intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ### 3.1 Install MobaXterm

 1. Download the MobaXterm free edition: https://mobaxterm.mobatek.net/download-home-edition.html Note: Get the **installer edition**, not the portable edition.
 (The installer edition will enable you to save login profiles.) .
-Download zipfile, open it and click on the msi file to install Mobaxterm.
+Download zipfile, extract it and click on the msi file to install Mobaxterm.

    ![mobaxterm_edition](https://user-images.githubusercontent.com/56968566/67715527-3fee6500-f987-11e9-8961-6c0a38163bfc.png)